guillermoaviles/Tower-of-Hanoi/README.md

 ## Technologies Used
 > HTML, CSS, JavaScript

+## Installation instructions
+> None.
+User simply needs to navigate to the page in order to play thee game.

 ## User Stories
 > As a user I want to be able to see a 2D representation of a Tower of Hanoi game set.
 As user, I want to be able to move the top disc on any tower on to the top of a larger disc or empty tower.